Single’s Inferno Season 3 cast: All contestants - Dexerto

 Right off the bat, Min-woo admitted to being more attracted to older women and someone who is elegant.
 Being more shy and introverted, he prefers a woman with a bright and outgoing personality.
 He admits his best feature is his physique like his height and shoulders.

-Min-woo is one of the few Single’s Inferno Season 3 contestants who hasn’t gone to Paradise just yet.
 Per his Instagram, Min-woo might be a part-time model based on his posts and tagging himself as an artist.
-Many of his tagged photos are from commercials or modelling work.
+Many of his tagged photos are from commercials or modeling work.
+Min-woo finally went to Paradise with newcomer Cho Min-ji.

+As speculated, Min-woo is a model and loves what he does because he gets to be in the spotlight.
+He often models for fashion brands and has walked the runway.
+To even the hosts’ surprise, Min-woo is the youngest contestant at 24 years old.

 Fans can follow him @choimin_woo.